devaanshsinha/cogniflow/chat.md

    - Deploy web to Vercel (set env vars).
    - Host worker (cron, Render, Supabase Edge Function, etc.) to run ingestion/price/embedding jobs.
    - Optionally add monitoring/log aggregation.
+   - Convert ingestion/price/embedding scripts into HTTP-triggered endpoints or queue-backed jobs so they can be driven by Vercel Cron/GitHub Actions instead of manual execution.
 2. **Chat & UI Enhancements**
    - Build chat interface in the dashboard that consumes `/api/chat`.
    - Add support for more named queries (top tokens, gas analysis, net positions in USD).